 Yogurt sauce

-- Serve with vermicelli rice.
+- Spoon into bowls and serve with vermicelli rice.